zodb/zodbshootout/doc/index.rst

   This option is intended to help developers isolate performance bottlenecks.

+* ``--btrees`` causes the data to be stored in the BTrees optimized for ZODB usage (without this option, a PersistentMapping will be used).
+This is an advanced option that may be useful when tuning particular applications and usage scenarios.
+This adds additional objects to manage the buckets that make up the BTree.
+However, if IO BTrees are used (the default when this option is specified) internal storage of keys as integers may reduce pickle times and sizes (and thus improve cache efficiency).
+This option can take an argument of either IO or OO to specify the type of BTree to use.
+  This option is especially interesting on PyPy or when comparing the pure-Python implementation of BTrees to the C implementation.

 .. command-output:: zodbshootout --help

 You should write a configuration file that models your intended